-4.2.5 Space and Time Synchronization
+4.2.5 Space-Time Synchronization

-T5.1 Wireless time-space synchronization
+T5.1 Wireless space-time synchronization

-- 1 Technology: This technology is to realize time synchronization and mutual positioning by wireless technology for remote devices to work cooperatively.
-High-precision space-time synchronization can be realized easily and inexpensively by incorporating advanced technologies used to compare Japan Standard Time (JST) with Coordinated Universal Time (UTC) into wireless communication devices. - 2 Purpose: For example, by applying space-time synchronization to a 3D printer, it is possible to create shapes of any size without being constrained by the size of the frame, and it is also possible to create high-speed shapes by linking multiple robots.
-In addition, cost-effective, easy-to-use and robust space-time synchronization technology is essential for the diversification of computing resources.
+- 1 Technology: This technology provides time synchronization and mutual positioning by wireless technology for remote devices to work cooperatively.
+High-precision space-time synchronization can be realized easily and inexpensively by incorporating advanced technologies used to compare Japan Standard Time (JST) with Coordinated Universal Time (UTC) into wireless communication devices. - 2 Purpose: For example, by applying space-time synchronization to a 3D printer, it is possible to create shapes of any size without being constrained by the size of the frame, and it is also possible to create shapes rapidly by linking multiple robots.
+In addition. cost-effective, easy-to-use and robust space-time synchronization technology is essential for the diversification of computing resources.